 - Successful completion of a criminal background check (at student’s expense).

-- A criminal background check will be required of all accepted Radiation Therapy students prior to beginning the fall semester.
+A criminal background check will be required of all accepted Radiation Therapy students prior to the program start date.
 Successful completion of the Radiation Therapy program requires participation in clinical practicum courses.
 Students can only be placed in clinical practicum courses after a background check (at their expense) has been completed which discloses they do not present a criminal history of:

 b. convictions, at the felony level of crimes, as defined under Kansas Criminal Code (K.S.A.
 21-3101 et seq.) and amendments thereto, which are crimes against persons, crimes against property, or sex offenses;

 c. conviction of an offense requiring registry as a sex offender under the Kansas Offender Registry Act or any federal, military or other state law requiring registry;

 d. conviction, at the felony level of crimes, involving moral turpitude which include but are not limited to: perjury, bribery, embezzlement, theft, and misuse of public funds.

 *Exception: Persons who have been convicted of a misdemeanor illegal drug offense may be permitted to participate in the clinical practicum pursuant to the process for Management of Misdemeanor Illegal Drug Exception set out below.

 1. If a background check report demonstrates a discrepancy, the Clinical Coordinator will contact the university contact who has access to the details of background check reports.

 2. The university contact will determine the cause of the discrepancy and communicate it to the Clinical Coordinator.